Wicncidnu/Ansiesc/usage/man.md

 This is the downside of this DSL, and I have no idea to solve this in an elegant way.

-The only thing I can do is warn you not to use this DSL in a nested way.
+The only thing I can do is reminds you not to use this DSL in a nested way.